 Why I Care About Cancer Survivors

 I’m happy I have been able to support women in these situations by offering understanding and effective solutions.
-I have watched them walk out of my office with a sense of hope and feeling whole again, ready to reconnect with themselves and their partner.
+I have watched them walk out of my office with a sense of hope and feeling whole again and ready to reconnect with themselves and their partner.
 I’m excited to be a part of their solution!

 You Are Not Alone